GrigorovskyA/opstest/README.md

 ## Terraform + Ansible

-Using Terraform and Ansible to describe and use EC2 + ALB in a classic way.
+Using Terraform and Ansible to describe and use EC2 + ALB in a classic way (one region, multiple AZ).

 Change to working dir: